 The RFC 7208 does not enforce a HELO/EHLO verification.

 “It is RECOMMENDED that SPF verifiers not only check the “MAIL FROM” identity but also separately check the “HELO” identity […] Additionally, since SPF records published for “HELO” identities refer to a single host, when available, they are a very reliable source of host authorization status.
 Checking “HELO” before “MAIL FROM” is the RECOMMENDED sequence if both are checked.“

-Even if the RFC 5321 tends to normalize the HELO/EHLO arguments as the fully qualified domain name of the SMTP client, the vSMTP SPF verifier is prepared for the identity to be an IP address literal or simply be malformed.
+The RFC 5321 tends to normalize the HELO/EHLO arguments to represent the fully qualified domain name of the SMTP client.
+However the vSMTP SPF verifier is prepared for the identity to be an IP address literal or simply be malformed.

 “SPF check can only be performed when the “HELO” string is a valid, multi-label domain name.“

-According to RFC, “MAIL FROM” check occurs when :
+According to the RFC, “MAIL FROM” check occurs when :

 “SPF verifiers MUST check the “MAIL FROM” identity if a “HELO” check either has not been performed or has not reached a definitive policy result.“

-Please notes that RFC5321 allows the reverse-path to be null.
-In this case, the RFC 7208 defines the “MAIL FROM” identity to be the mailbox composed of the local-part “postmaster” and the “HELO” identity.
+Note that RFC5321 allows the reverse-path to be null.
+In this case, the RFC 7208 defines the “MAIL FROM” identity as the local-part “postmaster” and the “HELO” identity.